Proxies & Reverse Proxies

 - 3. reverse proxies — the server’s agent

-- 4. the full taxonomy
+- 4. the full picture

 - 5. headers — how proxies talk to each other